ruaan-deysel/Agentic-DevOps/.augment/rules/iac-general.md

 # Infrastructure as Code General Best Practices

+## Agentic DevOps Context

+This repository follows **Agentic DevOps** principles - an AI-assisted approach to infrastructure as code development.
+See `.augment/rules/agentic-devops-patterns.md` for comprehensive guidance on using AI agents (GitHub Copilot, Claude, Augment Code) to enhance IaC development while maintaining quality, security, and compliance standards.

 ## Core Principles

 - Follow official best practices (Microsoft for Bicep, HashiCorp for Terraform)
 - Write clean, maintainable, and reusable code
 - Use declarative syntax consistently
 - Leverage type safety and validation features
 - Use latest stable versions (Bicep latest, Terraform 1.9+)
+- **Leverage AI assistance** for code generation, review, and testing (see `agentic-devops-patterns.md`)

 ## Code Quality Standards

 - Use meaningful, descriptive names (Bicep: camelCase, Terraform: snake_case)
 - Add descriptions to all parameters/variables and outputs
 - Use validation rules for constraints